looxis-renaud/remotecontrolled_electric_winch/README.md

 - In Arduino IDE open File > Preferences
 - in additional boards manager URLS field copy: https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json
 - click OK
-- go to Go to Tools > Board > Boards Manager
+- Go to Tools > Board > Boards Manager
 - In Boards Manager Search for ESP32 and press install button for the “ESP32 by Espressif Systems“
 - Go To Tools > Board > ESP32 and select the TTGO LoRa32-OLED Board